Study of the operational characteristics of a child’s activity. Determination of quality characteristics of processes in an educational institution

 Procedure:

-A reference image is placed on the table in front of the child and, next to it, in random order, the details of the same image, but cut, are laid out.
+A reference image is placed on the table in front of the child and next to it, in a random order, the details of the same image, but cut up, are laid out.

-Instructions: "Put together a picture like this out of pieces."
+Instructions: “Put the pieces together into a picture like this one.”

-The methodology allows to identify only the actual level of development of the perceptual-effective component of thinking, but also to assess the child's learning ability to new types of activity.
+The technique allows us to identify not only the current level of development of the perceptual-effective component of thinking, but also to assess the child’s ability to learn new types of activity.

-The time of the survey depends on the age of the child, the tempo characteristics of his mental activity and the amount of necessary help from an adult.
+The time for the examination depends on the age of the child, the pace of his mental activity and the amount of assistance required from an adult.

 Organizing assistance;

-Complete training assistance with determining the possibility of "transferring" to a similar task.
+Full training assistance with determination of the possibility of “transfer” to a similar task.

 Indicators:

-Not only the success of the implementation is analyzed, but also the strategy of the child's activity.
-An inadequate mode of action is expressed in the fact that the child randomly puts parts of the drawing to each other, can "hang inertly" on any part, stop manipulating the rest of the parts.
-If a child cannot use the help of an adult even after several detailed trainings (in the absence of negativism or protest reactions), this is a sufficient differential diagnostic indicator to assess the nature of the child's cognitive activity.
+Not only the success of the task is analyzed, but also the child’s activity strategy.
+An inadequate method of action is expressed in the fact that the child chaotically places parts of the drawing next to each other, may “hang inertly” on any part, and stop manipulating the remaining parts.
+If a child cannot use the help of an adult even after several extensive trainings (in the absence of negativism or protest reactions), this is a sufficient differential diagnostic indicator for assessing the nature of the child’s cognitive activity.

-Children 3-3.5 years old usually cope with the task of folding pictures, cut in half both vertically and horizontally, but mirror versions of "assembly" are often found;
+Children 3-3.5 years old usually cope with the task of folding pictures cut in half both vertically and horizontally, but mirror versions of the “assembly” are often encountered;

-Children 4-4.5 years old usually cope with the task of folding pictures, cut into three equal parts (along the drawing or across it) into 4 equal rectangular parts;
+Children aged 4-4.5 years usually cope with the task of folding pictures cut into three equal parts (along the picture or across it) into 4 equal rectangular parts;

 How much stimulating or organizing help does he need?

-2. “Continue to lay out as you did.
-Lay out all the cards in groups and give each group its own name - common to all the pictures. " It is necessary for the child to give a name to each of the groups allocated to him and explain his generalizations.
+2. “Continue laying out as you did.
+Arrange all the cards into groups and give each group its own name - common to all the pictures.”
+It is necessary that the child give the name of each of the groups he has identified and explain his generalizations.

-3. “You used to fold a card with a card.
-And now you need to combine the group with the group so that there are fewer groups.
-But so that each such new group could be given a common name, as before. "
+3.“You used to fold a card with a card.
+And now we need to unite group with group so that there are fewer groups.
+But in such a way that each such new group can be given a common name, as before.”

-As the child unites the groups, the psychologist asks clarifying questions about this or that new group.
+As the child combines groups, the psychologist asks clarifying questions about one or another new group.

 Indicators: